 Solinst Model 429 Stainless Steel Point Source Bailer

-The Solinst Model 429 Stainless Steel Point Source Bailer has dual ball valves at top and bottom to prevent a sample from mixing with water from other depths during retrieval.
+The Solinst Model 429 Stainless Steel Point Source Bailer has dual ball valves at the top and bottom to prevent a sample from mixing with water from other depths during retrieval.

 Features